RoyCurtis/RAG/docs/iOS.md

   * This fix arbitrarily stopped working, for no reason.
 Going back in git history and clearing cache found no cause.
 Oh well, turned off the ability to be a standalone app.

+# Poor Web Audio API and format support

+I have had to use the MP3 file format for the vox engine, as it is the most supported format for decoding across all browsers.
+The problem is, it would have been much easier to use the Opus format, because:

+* It's *open*
+* It's *designed for speech*
+* Electron (Chromium) can use `MediaRecorder` to save microphone recordings as Opus

+Except, of course, iOS and Safari are the sole browsers to not support decoding the Opus format.
+So, I have to use a javascript library (LAME.js) to encode recorded audio into MP3 files.
+The vox editor's recording code is much more convoluted because of this.

+You can test this out for yourself in the `decodeAudioData-test` folder.

 # The forced Webkit monopoly

 I have left this point for last; it is more an issue of principle.
 Apple abuses its